 - Arrive early if you can, especially on hot sunny weekends, as it’ll increase your chances of finding convenient parking, a picnic table and/or a place in the shade.

-- You’ll save between $6 and over $10 with a Twilight Pass which is good for the last 4 hours of each weekend day in June and then daily for the rest of the summer.
-4 hours is enough time for some people, although not everyone.
+- You’ll save between $6 and over $10 or so with a Twilight Pass which is good for the last four hours of each weekend day in June and then daily for the rest of the summer.
+Four hours is enough time for some people, although not for everyone.

 - The park can get busy on sunny afternoons, especially between around 2:40 and 5:00 pm when all the Twilight Pass visitors arrive and before the full-day people head home for dinner.
 If staying for the day, but planning to take a break, that’s a good time to do it.

 - The best place to park is in the Cultus Lake Waterpark parking lot.
 It’s the most convenient place, obviously, but also the cheapest.
 The cost is just $5 when you pay for admission, but $10 for the day elsewhere (or at least that’s what it was last year).

 - You’re allowed to bring outside food and drink into the park, which is wonderful!
 It can’t be outside restaurant food, however, and beverages must be sealed in their original containers.
 If a drink is open, you’ll need to dump out the contents before entering.
 Why?
 Because they understandably don’t want people spiking their drinks with adult beverage contents!